Non-unitary Trotter circuits for imaginary time evolution: Introduction

 Imaginary time evolution (ITE) is a routine that is widely used on classical hardware to obtain the ground state (GS) of a system.
 In this procedure, an initial trial state is evolved through imaginary time, $\tau = it$, by applying the ITE operator, $e^{-\hat{H}\tau}$.
 This operator has the property of being a ground state projector in the large $\tau$ limit; over time, the excited state contributions from the initial state $\ket{\Psi(\tau=0)}$ decay until only the GS, $\ket{\phi_0}$, remains

 Although it is not expected that quantum computers will be able to make the task of ground state determination for generic Hamiltonians efficient \cite{kempe2006complexity}, they may provide useful speedups in the near future for certain applications using quantum dynamics \cite{miessen2023dynamicsrev}.
 In particular, owing to the exponential scaling of the Hilbert space with system size, classical techniques for quantum simulation are generally designed to avoid two features in a computation: (1) explicitly storing the many-body wave function, and (2) propagating the wave function by matrix exponentiation.
 Quantum computers allow for efficient implementation of both of these features.
-For the former, there are quantum circuits which cannot be efficiently simulated using classical resources \cite{lund2017quantumsupremacy}.
+Regarding the former, there are quantum circuits which cannot be efficiently simulated using classical resources \cite{lund2017quantumsupremacy}.
 The quantum computer thus has access to a richer state space for the ground state search of certain systems.
-For the latter feature, there are quantum algorithms for efficiently simulating real time evolution.
-Each algorithm corresponds to a different decomposition of the real time evolution operator; for instance, the operator can be expressed as a truncated Taylor series via a linear combination of unitaries (LCU) \cite{berry2015lcu, childs2012lcu, berry2014exponential, berry2015simulation}, or as a series of alternating signal rotations and signal processing rotations via quantum signal processing (QSP) \cite{low2017qsp}.
-Due to its simplicity and ease of implementation with the Pauli gadget primitive (refer to Appendix \ref{appendix:appendix_pauli_gadget}) \cite{nielsenchuang2011}, the most widely adopted method is the Trotter decomposition \cite{lloyd1996universalsimulators, nielsen2002universal, aharanov2003adiabatic, jones2018trotterisation}, which evolves each Hamiltonian term for a small time slice.
-On the other hand, imaginary time evolution is much more challenging to implement, owing to the non-unitarity of the ITE operator.
+Regarding the latter feature, there are quantum algorithms for efficiently simulating real time evolution.
+Each algorithm corresponds to a different decomposition of the real time evolution operator; for instance, the operator can be expressed as a truncated Taylor series, which can be implemented via a linear combination of unitaries (LCU) \cite{berry2015lcu, childs2012lcu, berry2014exponential, berry2015simulation}, or it can be expressed as a series of alternating signal rotations and signal processing rotations via quantum signal processing (QSP) \cite{low2017qsp}.
+Due to its simplicity and ease of implementation with the Pauli gadget primitive (refer to Appendix \ref{appendix:appendix_pauli_gadget}) \cite{nielsenchuang2011}, the most widely adopted method is the Trotter decomposition (alternatively referred to as the `product formula' approach) \cite{lloyd1996universalsimulators, nielsen2002universal, aharanov2003adiabatic, jones2018trotterisation}, which evolves each Hamiltonian term for a small time slice.